wayneIBM/vpc-on-classic/errors.md

 ## load_balancer_invalid_subnet
 **Message**: The subnet with ID <subnet_id>  is not valid.
 Make sure to use an existing subnet with 'available' status.

-Please provide valid subnets that are in `available` status when entering your request to create a load balancer.
+Provide valid subnets that are in `available` status when entering your request to create a load balancer.

 ## load_balancer_missing_is_public
 **Message**: 'is_public' field is missing.